-In the early 20th century, Pictorialism photography emerged as a beautiful movement with photographic practitioners differentiating their practice from everyday photographers, who since 1888, had access to point and shoot cameras.
+In the early twentieth century, Pictorialism photography emerged as a beautiful movement with photographic practitioners differentiating their practice from everyday photographers, who since 1888, had access to point and shoot cameras.
 The skills and processes used were intended to show photography as an art form, not simply a documentary tool or a hobby.
 Artists experimented with processes such as platinum prints, which produce rich and varied grey tones, and gum bichromate prints, where manipulation of the print during processing achieves aesthetic flourishes such as brush strokes, and pigmented colour.

 In New York Alfred Stieglitz drove Pictorialism, inviting artists he admired the work of to join him in a group called the Photo-Secession.
 Artists included Edward Steichen and Gertrude Kasebier, both featured in the NGV collection.
 The Photo-Secessionists started a quarterly publication Camera Work, edited by Stieglitz and with design by Steichen, featuring photogravure reproductions of artworks on Japanese tissues, and essays by art critics and artists.
 The fifty editions of Camera Work produced from 1903 to 1917 remain a richly detailed document of the Pictorialist movement in the USA.